Travel overland from Yunnan to Laos with Mekong River Cruise

 In Jiangcheng there is a limited number of decent accommodation where you will spend the night on your journey from Yunnan to Laos.
 From Jiangcheng it is only a few kilometers to Xishuangbanna, the most southerly prefecture in Yunnan province.

-Travel to the village of Yiwu in Yunnan: on the trail of the old tea caravans for Puer Tea
+Travel to the village of Yiwu in Yunnan: Starting point of the Tea and Horse Trail for horse caravans for Puer Tea

 When tea experts talk about Puer tea the subject is a green tea from the area around the village of Yiwu east of Xishuangbanna in the south of Yunnan province.
 The slopes around the village of Yiwu are known for the high-quality Puer tea.
 Since it has been attributed with effects beneficial for health, Puer tea has gained a lot of reputation in the West in recent years.